denismo/hopper/README.md

 Filter (executed before handlers)
 -------

-This ia a simple filter that stops processing of `pageURL` messages containing certain URLs by returning None.
+This is a simple filter that stops processing of `pageURL` messages containing certain URLs by returning None.

 ```python
 @context.filter('pageUrl', 1)